-The number 2019 is just a model number and has nothing to with the year 2019.
+The number 2019 is just a model number and has nothing to do with the year 2019.

-The travel length of this mill is 12" in X axis and 5.5" in Y axis, which is higher than the sherline mill.
+The travel length of this mill is 12" on X-axis and 5.5" on the Y axis, which is higher than the Sherline mill.

 TAIG table size is 3-½ x 18.4 inches, which is larger compared to the 2.75″ x 13.0″ table size on the Sherline.